BloomTech-Labs/reach-lms-fe-a/src/components/common/RestEntity/README.md

           <h1>Program Name: {data.programName}</h1>
           <p>Description: {data.description}</p>
         </div>
-        // otherwise, we'll show the user that we're loading
-        // up their data
+        // otherwise, we'll show the user that we're loading up their data : <div>Loading...</div>
-        : <div>Loading...</div>
     }
     {
-      // if error exists and is not an empty string,
-      // then we'll render this tiny p tag with a warning to our user! error && error !== "" && <p>Oh no!
-There's been a problem! {error}</p>
+      // if error exists, then we'll render this warning to our user! error && <p>Oh no!
+There's been a problem!</p>
     }
     </p>
   );